Purpose

 As previously stated, the intern will be assigned to a primary prosecutor.
 The intern will work with that prosecutor as an “assistant” participating in: the opening of cases; interviewing victims, witnesses, law enforcement officers, detectives, and others in researching assigned cases; reading and analyzing various discovery material in preparation of case management, including police incident reports, investigation reports, criminal and driver’s histories, medical reports, lab reports, certified criminal and conviction records, expert reports, and others; reviewing and approving search warrants, private criminal complaints, and various felony criminal complaints; arguing and/or negotiating cases in preliminary hearings and pre-trial motions; negotiating plea agreements with attorneys; litigating hearings for arraignment, bail, parole, probation, and sentencing; court trials and conducting jury selection, preparing opening statements, conducting direct and cross examination, and delivering closing statements; doing legal research, writing briefs, and presenting oral arguments in appellate court; preparing legal briefs, correspondence and memoranda, subpoenas pleadings, motions and petitions.

 The intern will accompany the prosecutor to preliminary hearings and observe at least one prosecution in which a preliminary hearing is held (meaning the prosecution must present a prima facie case to substantiate the crimes being charged), a preliminary hearing which is waived (meaning the defendant acknowledges the evidence of the prosecution will substantiate the crimes charged and ‘waives’ the charges to the next level of Court), and a preliminary hearing in which a plea agreement is reached.
-The intern shall also attend a criminal trial, beginning with a case review, jury selection, opening statements, case-in-chief, defense, rebuttal, closing statements, jury charge and jury decision.

 At least once during the twelve week program, the intern will work with the Victim/Witness Coordinator.
 The Victim/Witness Coordinator is charged with assisting crime victims, witnesses and significant others throughout the criminal justice process.
 They are responsible for insuring that victims and witnesses are treated with dignity, respect, and compassion, and provide the services required under the Crime Victim’s Bill of Rights as mandated by the State.